youanan/frankfusion/_posts/2008-04-26-coldfusion-encapsulation-gotcha.markdown

     - ColdFusion
     - Gotchas
 ---
 *Good object design dictates that we encapsulate our objects, hiding direct access to object properties from outside code.
-Access to the values of these properties is often granted to outside code with the use of 'getter' methods.*
+Access to the values of these properties is often granted to outside code with the use of 'getter' methods.*<!--more-->

 The following, useless, component **appears** to encapsulate its 'foo' property using a getter method but, as we shall see shortly, does nothing of the kind: